MaxG87/eventweave/README.md

 considered overlapping**.
 The model assumes the starting event ends just after `T` to preserve strict separation of events that merely touch.

-This handling of edge cases can lead to surprising results in certain situations.
-For example, if a long-running event spans two shorter events - where the first ends exactly when the second starts - an additional combination may currently be produced that contains only the long-running event.
-This behavior may change in future versions.
+**Instantaneous events** - where the start and end times are the same - are considered to be active exactly at this point in time.
+If an event `E` starts and ends at time `T`, it will overlap with any other event that ends at `T`.

-Currently, instantaneous events - where the start and end times are the same - are not supported.
-Support will be added once their semantics are clearly defined.
+However, it will not overlap with any event that starts at `T`, due to the rule above.